AnastasiiaBonchuk/MavenCallboard/README.md

     sections         - shows available sections;
     save             - saves all changes to xml- or json-file

-For saving all changes you have to enter save at the end of work.
+To save all changes you have to enter "save" at the end of work.